 For unused portions of prepaid packages a refund will be made within 30 days of receipt of a written request.
 Refund will be in an amount equal to payment received minus services rendered at the undiscounted rate.

 What is your cancellation policy?

 If you are unable to keep your appointment, we ask that you notify our office at least 24 hours in advance.
 We would like to have the option of offering your appointment to others who may not have been able to schedule an appointment due to lack of availability.
-Please notify us at least one full business day before your scheduled appointment or a $50 cancellation fee will be billed to your account.
+Please notify us at least one full business day before your scheduled appointment or a $50 cancellation fee will be charged upon rescheduling.